OpenTTD/OpenTTD/readme.txt

 name like "Tahoma" or a path to a font.

-Any NewGRF file used in a game is stored inside the savegame and will refuse to load if you don't have that grf file available.
+Any NewGRF file used in a game is stored inside the savegame and will refuse to load if you don't have that NewGRF file available.
 A list of missing files will be output to the console at the moment, so use the '-d' flag (on windows) to see this list.
 You just have to find the files (http://grfcrawler.tt-forums.net/) put them in the data/ folder and you're set to go.